hackerspace-bootstrap/strichliste/README.md

 { "name": <string> }
 ````

-Returns the status code 201 if a user was successfully created.
+Returns the status code 201 and the created user if the creation was successfull.

 ##### Errors